nosana-ci/nosana-cli/docs/Nosana Node Documentation 14aa27e638658070af2ad51b1415f8be/Job Health Check Example 1e4a27e6386580b2ae4ac32897b79ed0.md

 });
 ```

-this is the index file we pretty much just create a server that exposes the `/health` endpoint to be used of the health check.
+This is the index file where we create a server that exposes the `/health` endpoint to be used for the health check.

 ```docker
 FROM node:18-alpine